Classifying toric surface codes of dimension $7$: Toric surface codes of dimension

-Using the lattice equivalence of polygons with $k=6$ lattice points, we first construct the $22$ equivalence classes of polygons with $k=7$ lattice points.
-Following the notation of \cite{LSchwarz}, \cite{dim5} and \cite{LYZZShort}, we will denote our polygons by $P_{k}^{(i)}$ where $k$ is the number of lattice points and $i$ denotes the equivalence class.
+Using the lattice equivalence of polygons with $k=6$ lattice points, one can construct the $22$ equivalence classes of polygons with $k=7$ lattice points by finding all possible ways to add an extra point.
+This is the analogous process that was employed in \cite{LYZZShort} to construct the fourteen polygons with $6$ lattice points from those with $5$ lattice points; see \cite[Theorem 1.1]{HLYZZ} for a sketch of the construction for $k=7$.
+Following the notation of \cite{LSchwarz}, \cite{dim5} and \cite{LYZZShort}, the polygons are denoted by $P_{k}^{(i)}$, where $k$ is the number of lattice points and $i$ denotes the equivalence class.

-\begin{theorem} Every toric surface code with $k=7$ is monomially equivalent to a code generated by one of the $22$ polygons in Figure \ref{fig:k7}. \end{theorem}
+\begin{theorem} \cite[Theorem 1.1]{HLYZZ} Every toric surface code with $k=7$ is monomially equivalent to a code generated by one of the $22$ polygons in Figure \ref{fig:k7}. \end{theorem}

-\begin{proof} Every polygon with seven lattice points has a polygon with six lattice points as a subset.
-To find all equivalence classes for polygons with seven lattice points, we will consider the representatives for all equivalence classes for polygons with six lattice points, and find all possible ways to add one extra point to each.
-We will then categorize each of the resulting polygons into the 22 equivalence classes with representatives pictured in Figure \ref{fig:k7}.
-Our results can be found in Table \ref{table:1}, and we explain the results for $P_{6}^{(1)}$ and $P_{6}^{(2)}$ in detail.